 Talent Pipeline for Women

-We are continually looking at ways to develop our workforce, we currently run a "Future Talent Programme" of which 75% of participants are women.
+We are continually looking at ways to develop our workforce, and run a "Leadership Development Programme" of which 75% of participants are women.
 The aim is to encourage more women into senior roles within the business.

 Apprenticeships